SQL Server DBA Interview Questions and Topics

 What I’ve covered here is nowhere close to the full scope of what you might encounter, but I hope it helps in some small way.
 Truly, the best advice I can offer is to be confident in your experience, be authentic, and be candid.
 At the same time, take some time to review your accomplishments and technical skills.

 Remember that interviews are two-way affairs, and you should be interviewing them as much as they are interviewing you.
-Make sure to have your questions ready when you’re given the opportunity to ask them.
+Make sure to have your server DBA interview questions ready when you’re given the opportunity to ask them.
 Complete research on the company and role to make sure it's what you want.
 If it is, complete more research to demonstrate your high level of interest.

 Have a great interview!